 We are subject to income and other taxes in the U.S. and our operations, plans and results are affected by tax and other initiatives.
 On December 22, 2017, the U.S. Government enacted comprehensive tax legislation known as the Tax Cuts and Jobs Act (the "Tax Act").
 This legislation makes broad and complex changes to the U.S. tax code, including but not limited to reducing the corporate tax rate from 35% to 21%, requiring a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries and accelerating first year expensing of certain capital expenditures.
-The Tax Act also introduces new tax laws that may impact our taxable income in 2018, which will include, but not be limited to, a new provision designed to tax global intangible low taxed income (GILTI), limitations on the deductibility of certain executive compensation, creating a base erosion antiabuse tax (BEAT) and modifying or repealing many deductions and credits.
-The impact of many provisions of the Tax Act lack clarity and is subject to interpretation until additional Treasury Department guidance is issued.
-The ultimate impacts of the Tax Act may differ from the Company's estimates due to changes in the interpretations and assumptions made, as well as any forthcoming regulatory guidance.
+The Tax Act also introduces new tax laws that may impact our taxable income, which will include, but not be limited to, a new provision designed to tax global intangible low taxed income ("GILTI"), limitations on the deductibility of certain executive compensation, creating a base erosion anti-abuse tax ("BEAT") and modifying or repealing many deductions and credits.
+The ultimate impacts of the Tax Act may differ from the Company's estimates due to changes in the interpretations and assumptions made.
 The Tax Act could also impact changes to our valuation of deferred tax assets and liabilities.
 Any such change in valuation could have a material impact on our income tax expense and deferred tax balances.
+Changes in the political makeup of the U.S. Congress could also result in the reversal of some or all of the effects of the Tax Act.